leifurhauks/zrpc/README.md

 The file it generates is called `titan_pb2`, which is misleading.
 Upon checking the [source](https://github.com/davebshow/zrpc/blob/master/proto/titan_pb2.py) though, you can see it is indeed using the proto3 syntax.

-Next we will define a WSRP Handler that creates a ``Person``, and then creates several more while streaming the results back for effect.
-We then use ``Pulsar``'s built in websocket middleware and WSGI server (with some simple, ``goblin`` specific, hooks):
+Next we will define a WSRPC Handler that creates a ``Person``, and then creates several more while streaming the results back for effect.
+We then we serve using a WSGI server with some simple ``goblin`` specific hooks:

 ```python
 import asyncio